-On the other side of the forensic lab, these videos taken of a?meteor hit in Russia from a combination of smartphones and local CCTV cameras show first hand relocation and witnessing of a meteor as it hits earth, and the damage that occurred as a result:
+On the other side of the forensic lab, these videos taken of a meteor hit in Russia from a combination of smartphones and local CCTV cameras show the first-hand relocation and witnessing of a meteor as it hits earth, and the damage that occurred as a result:

 I suspect that as homeowners, businesses, and municipalities continue to install CCTV systems to help keep their property secure and protected from crime.
 An even higher amount of litigation cases will include video recordings.
 The ability to view an event in question as it originally occurred is valuable, as it will stand as much stronger evidence in the courtroom.
 It’s hard to put a price tag on the value of digital media and video forensic evidence.